jfzam/ocr-java/README.md

 # OCR

-SASD R&D Team local implementation of Optical Character Recognition.
+Implementation of Optical Character Recognition using Tesseract and PDFBox.

 ## Technology Used